vmware-archive/projectmonitor/README.md

 ## Deploying to Github

 Project Monitor has been moved under the "Pivotal" organization.
-Developers will need to request that their Github ID's are added as collaborators in order to have push privileges to the repo.
+In order to have push privileges to the repo, you will need to request that your GitHub account is added as a collaborator.

 ## Ideas /Improvements